 From an insurance perspective, Miniature Schnauzers have a distinct health profile compared to larger breeds.
 Their smaller size means lower medication and anaesthesia costs, but they are predisposed to several breed-specific conditions - most notably pancreatitis, urinary stones, cataracts, and liver shunts.
 Pancreatitis in particular is significantly more common in Miniature Schnauzers than in most other breeds due to their tendency towards high blood lipid levels.

 As a small breed (5 - 9 kg), Miniature Schnauzers generally have lower base veterinary costs than large breeds.
 However, conditions like pancreatitis can require repeated hospitalisations, and urinary surgery can still be costly.
 Their longer lifespan (12 - 15 years) also means more years of premium payments and a greater chance of developing age-related conditions.
+Australian owners should also be aware of tick paralysis risk in coastal areas of NSW and Queensland, as all breeds are susceptible.

 Miniature Schnauzers are predisposed to several breed-specific conditions.
 Understanding these can help you choose appropriate cover.